"Eu concordo com você que nós devíamos tentar de novo."

 Ciberdúvidas explains that the imperfect is preferred over the conditional because of the pronunciation of the extra syllable:

-Ciberdúvidas is based in Portugal, so I assume that EuPt does this as well.
-In fact, I am sure of it because there are many dropped/reduced syllables in EuPt, much like English.
+Ciberdúvidas is based in Portugal, so it's likely that this applies to EuPt.
+In fact, I am sure of it because there are many dropped/reduced syllables in EuPt.
 BrPt is slower and most syllables get some stress.

-You might sound a bit pompous.
-A Brazilian friend with doctorate told me about a colleague of his who was teased (ridiculed) about his grammatically-correct Portuguese.
+Perhaps.
+A Brazilian friend with Phd. told me about a colleague who was teased about his grammatically-correct Portuguese.
 It would be like saying "It is I" or "With whom did you go to the movies?"